Aba-ibrahim/Aba-s-Portfolio/Project_1_Centralized_Engagement_Dashboard/README.md

 COVID Response Engagement Team (Public Health Program)

 ---
+## 📝 Project Summary

+A single-source Power BI dashboard that unifies COVID-19 outreach data across Mogadishu’s high-risk accommodation settings, enabling rapid, evidence-based action.

+- Integrates facility visits, engagement activities, and vaccine/testing support into one view
+- Delivers real-time KPIs for resource allocation, surge planning, and stakeholder reporting
+- Cuts manual reporting time by 75 % and improves field-team response speed
+- Empowers leadership with role-based visuals and drill-downs to pinpoint gaps and successes

+---

 ## 🔎 Business Problem

 During the COVID-19 pandemic, a public health program required a centralized, dynamic dashboard to monitor engagement KPIs across community facilities and outreach activities.
 The absence of a unified reporting tool created challenges in tracking resource allocation, outreach performance, and data-informed decision-making.

+- Engagement data were scattered across spreadsheets, obscuring KPIs such as facility visits, vaccine/testing support, and community interactions.
+- Decision-makers lacked real-time visibility into resource utilisation and performance gaps.
+- Manual consolidation of daily reports consumed staff hours and delayed critical actions.
+- A single, interactive dashboard was required to surface trends quickly, prioritise high-risk sites, and justify funding allocations during the COVID-19 response.

 ---